SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

     create authorization-group cn=finance,ou=groups,dc=example,dc=com
 ```

-This will give all users in the 'finance' group (ie 'hank') application access to that VPN.
-This can also be done using SEMP.
+This will give all users in the `finance` group (ie `hank`) application access to that VPN.

-You can read more about setting up authorization groups, including changing ACL profiles and client profiles in the [Solace Configuring Client LDAP Authorization Documentation]({{ site.links-client-ldap-authorization }})
+You can read more about setting up authorization groups, including changing ACL profiles and client profiles in the [Solace Configuring Client LDAP Authorization Documentation]({{ site.links-client-ldap-authorization }}).

 By default, all newly created authorization-groups will use the default ACL profile and default client profile.

-When a service is deleted all authorization groups associated with that VPN are deleted as well.
+NOTE: When a service is deleted all authorization groups associated with that VPN are deleted as well.

 ## Management Access Setup